 Start working on your outlines.
 If you haven’t started them, it’s time to start.
 If you have, it’s time to update and revise.
-Try to cover everything up to the current point of material you've covered.
-Don't hold off until Spring Break to do it all.
-Updating your outlines each week or every other week will ensure that the information sinks in.
-Moreover, you’ll be less overwhelmed with all the information that’s piled up if you wait until later.
+Try to cover everything up to the current point of material you've covered and don't hold off until right before finals to do it all (trust us, waiting until the last minute for outlining is just asking for unnecessary stress).

 You can also talk to your professors about their exams.
 This may seem weird, but it's totally normal.
 Ask them what they expect to see - do they want to know that you can cover a lot of topics or that you can really analyze one topic in-depth?
 Your professor will be more available now than the week or two before finals and you'll know that your final outline will be correct when it's time to study for finals.

 Essay questions in law school are a whole different animal.
 Get comfortable with writing them out and having a plan of attack by practicing essay questions for each subject.
 Find old essay exams from your law school or online.
-It’s especially helpful to practice an essay on a given topic after you’ve reviewed the topic. .
-Bottom line - Practicing now will help you walk into your finals with expertise and confidence.
+It’s especially helpful to practice an essay on a given topic after you’ve reviewed the topic.
+Bottom line - practicing now will help you walk into your finals with expertise and confidence.

 Do your best to relax and celebrate the great job you’re doing preparing for final exams so early.
 It's also important to keep your mental and physical health up.
 The better your physical condition, the sharper you are mentally.
 Take time to do things you enjoy and carve out time to spend with friends.
 Exercise, eat foods that make you feel good, get some fresh air, and give yourself time to rest and recharge.
 This will lower your stress and prevent getting sick during exams.
 You want to be your best possible self during finals.